kaliban2056/kaliban2056.github.io/content/posts/building-a-go-api-for-handling-user-coin-balances.md

 +++
-title = 'Building a Go Api for Handling User Coin Balances' date = 2024-09-26T11:14:39+02:00 draft = true tags = ["Go", "Development", "WebDevelopment", "API"]
+title = 'Building a Go Api for Handling User Coin Balances' date = 2024-09-26T11:14:39+02:00 draft = false tags = ["Go", "Development", "WebDevelopment", "API"]
 +++

 In this post, I'll walk through a recent project where I built a **RESTful API in Go** that manages user authentication and handles requests for checking user coin balances.
 The project showcases how to create an API with Go's powerful capabilities, using the `chi` router, middleware for authrization, and handling mock database interactions.

 ## Project Overview